Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 Disadvantages of Using a Dehumidifier to Dry Wood

-• The cool, dry operation of these systems (20-40C, 30-50% RH) may be “too dry” for green timber, which might sustain drying defects (or “degrade”).
+• The cool, dry operation of these systems (15-30C, with 30-50% Relative Humidity) may be “too dry” for green timber, which might sustain drying defects (or “degrade”).
 This is made worse if the air is (too) warm and dry (this can arise due to too efficient heat recovery a in dehumidifier timber drying system - and also from the heat generated by circulation fans and motors).
 It is important therefore that an appropriate control system is used with sufficient ventilation when using a dehumidifier to dry wood.

 • These dehumidification systems use expensive electricity.